I don’t think you are ever really done your van build…

-The sliding door mount can be picked up from the team over at Sprinter Upgrades and at first I didn’t really see the value in having it on the van.
+The sliding door mount can be picked up from the team over at Sprinter Upgrades and at first, I didn’t really see the value in having it on the van.
 But now that I have it it’s become one of my favorite add-ons I’ve put on the van.
-I’ve found that 90% of the time I am sitting in the van I only want to open the sliding door half way to get some air flow through the van but would like keep a certain amount of privacy.
+I’ve found that 90% of the time I am sitting in the van I only want to open the sliding door halfway to get some airflow through the van but would like to keep a certain amount of privacy.

-To separate the front the van and the back I just bought these black out / insulated curtains from Ikea.
-They do a really good job at blocking out all of the light and also in the winter do a decent job at keeping the heat from the Espar Heater in the back on the van and limiting the heat loss through the front window and windshield.
+In order to separate the front cab area from the living area, I purchased a black curtain from Ikea.
+It also did a decent job at keeping the heat from the Espar Heater in the back of the van and limited the heat loss through the front window and windshield.